-This new method combines multiple non-animal tests together into one formal, defined approach to test chemicals for their ability to cause an allergic reaction on the skin.
+This new approach combines multiple non-animal tests together into one formal, defined approach to test chemicals for their ability to cause an allergic reaction on the skin.
 The approach can replace current skin allergy tests using animals—experiments in which their fur is shaved and a chemical is applied to their skin.

-Now that the Organisation for Economic Co-operation and Development (OECD) has approved this method, all 38 member countries of the OECD—including the U.S., the U.K., and European Union member states—must accept it for legally required chemical toxicity tests.
+Now that the Organisation for Economic Co-operation and Development (OECD) has approved this approach, all 38 member countries of the OECD—including the U.S., the U.K., and European Union member states—must accept it for legally required chemical toxicity tests.
 This means that we can expect to see an immediate global shift away from the use of animals in skin allergy tests.

 Skin Allergy Tests and Animal Suffering Around the World